 And if anyone tries anything I will make them wish they hadn’t!

-That’s fine and all, and going through life this way likely will mean a need for self defense skills.
-Too often, in training and in discussions, we seem to concentrate more on the Action part.
-Tactical thinking – and common sense – sometimes go out the window in the interest of a kind of tough-talking self-righteous mentality that is usually more insecurity than assertiveness.
+That’s fine and all, and going through life this way likely will mean one will need self defense skills.
+Too often, we seem to concentrate our training more on the Action part.
+Tactical thinking – and common sense – sometimes go out the window in the interest of a tough-talking self-righteous mentality that is usually more insecurity than self-assurance.

 In the cop world we derisively refer to it as the “contempt of cop” mentality: